 Prior to the deposition, you will be prepared by your lawyer who will walk you through each step of the process and get you ready for what to expect.
 Depositions are really painless procedures, but hold great importance and significance in your case.

-At Elrod Pope Law Firm, we have dozens of years of experience handling many depositions on behalf of our clients.
+At Elrod Pope Accident & Injury Attorneys, we have dozens of years of experience handling many depositions on behalf of our clients.
 We know what it takes to get prepared and we know what it takes to use this important tool effectively.
 In you have been injured in an accident, please do not hesitate to contact our Rock Hill auto accident injury lawyers right away.
 We will be there for you every step of the way!